 Treasures of the Heart

-Along with local musician, Mary Beth McCarlson, Katie developed the Treasures of the Heart™ program that’s exclusive to The Goodman Group.
-The treasures, of course, are the songs that are familiar and beloved to residents.
+The Treasures of the Heart™ program is exclusive to The Goodman Group.
+The treasures, of course, are the songs that are familiar and beloved by residents.

 At the beginning of every Treasures of the Heart™ sing-along, residents are introduced to a theme—thankfulness, for example.
 This puts residents in a specific mind frame so they’re ready for the musical experience.
 After each song, there’s a conversation starting with a concrete question.
 For example, when the familiar song “Don’t Sit Under the Apple Tree” is sung, afterward, a team member might ask, “How many of you have ever picked apples?’”
 That gives all the residents the opportunity to participate.

 Then the discussion may turn to a more abstract conversation.
 For example, “How might he feel if she doesn’t show up to apple pick?”
 That opens up a whole new opportunity for residents to interact.